marquesarthur/cronicas-rpg/class_paladin_saint.md

 When you take this oath at **3rd level**, you gain the following Channel Divinity option.

 **Hallow Weapon.** As a bonus action, you can imbue one sword that you are holding with positive/negative energy, using your Channel Divinity.
-For 1 minute, the first creature you hit on each of your turns with a sword takes extra damage equal to half your Paladin level.
+For 1 minute, the first creature you hit on each of your turns with a sword takes extra damage equal to 1d6 plus half your Paladin level.
 The extra damage is necrotic or radiant; you choose the type of damage when you gain this feature.
 If the weapon is not already magical, it becomes magical for the duration.

 You can end this effect on your turn as part of any other action.
 If you are no longer holding or carrying this weapon, or if you fall unconscious, this effect ends.